 “Ok, so I know my recruiter better than my mom, I applied to a field that I am very knowledgeable in, and I applied to every open position on planet earth.
 Now, what do I do in the interview process?”

 The interview process is very tricky and complex, but it is also the last drawbridge between you and the reward of a sweet career.

 This is going to sound cliché, but be yourself.
 The firms know that you are a student and have little technical knowledge.
 They are not trying to test your journal entries or excel skills.
 The interviewer just wants to get to know YOU and how your personality will fit with their firm.
 If you’ve followed step 1, then chances are, you will already know your interviewer.
 If so, the interview is more like a conversation than a Q and A session.

 Remember, don’t be nervous, don’t be afraid to talk and ask questions, and don’t worry if you gave a bad answer.
 The process is scary, but it only gets worse if you psyche yourself out and throw in the towel halfway through.
 I had an interview that I thought went horribly, but I didn’t let it show during the interview, and I actually ended up getting the job offer.
 Even if you think the interview is going up in flames, your interviewer may think it’s going better than they expected!

-Finally, always send a Thank You email or letter depending on the time of notice.
 Just send a generous note letting the interviewer know you are very appreciative of them taking time out of their day to interview you.
 Don’t forget, these people interview so many applicants that names are easily forgotten.
-So, in your Thank You note, always include a memorable experience to help your interviewer remember you.
+So, in your thank you note, include a memorable experience to help your interviewer remember you.
 If you spent 10 minutes bonding over your love for reading and you received a book recommendation, include it in the letter!